chlor/GeMTeX-Pseudonymization/Readme_Webservice.md

 -   Start INCEpTION.
 -   Configure an INCEpTION project with users and documents, add `ROLE_REMOTE` in your INCEpTION project(s).
 -    The remote usage is running also locally.
+-    Use the ip address from INCEpTION as input of the webservice and your login from INCEpTION.

 **After successful import, use the web service and run Quality Control or Surrogation and choose your preferred mode before!**